General Description (Rule version 18.1)

 NB the Committee decision on vehicle eligibility is final.
 Committee will be referring to the following websites as a guide

-2.1: Cars must be released pre 1996 and must have a purchase price of $2000 or less AND be readily available for $2000 or less, as determined by the committee.
+2.1: Cars must be manufactured pre 2001 and must have a purchase price of $2000 or less AND be readily available for $2000 or less, as determined by the committee.
 No commercial type vehicles or 4×4’s allowed.
 All wheel drive models of cars on the eligible cars list may be eligible as determined by the committee.

 2.1.2: For any cars purchased by way of public auction, the final bid price of the auction will be deemed as the purchase price.